Gestational diabetes: Risk factors

 In addition to this, statistics show a double risk of GDM in smokers.
 Some studies have looked at more controversial potential risk factors, such as short stature.

-About 40–60% of women with GDM have no demonstrable risk factor; for this reason many advocate to screen all women.
+About 40–60% of women with GDM have no demonstrable risk factor; for this reason, many advocate to screen all women.
 Typically, women with GDM exhibit no symptoms (another reason for universal screening), but some women may demonstrate increased thirst, increased urination, fatigue, nausea and vomiting, bladder infection, yeast infections and blurred vision.

+Pregnant women with these risk factors may need to undergo an early screening in addition to the routine screening.